MrJohz/blog/content/posts/xxxx-why-test/index.md

 I’ve been asking myself this a bit recently.
 I’ve been trying to motivate some developers I work with to write more tests, and if I’m going to convince them that tests are good, I should have an answer to that question myself, right?

 Tests sometimes get portrayed as one of the chores of software development.
 As a new developer, that’s how I saw tests for a long time: something you did because it’s what you’re told to do, and besides, if I make the coverage get to 100%, I get a little green checkbox to put on my README.md file on Github.
-Tests are good, because they make Good Code™ — just don’t ask junior-developer-me _how_ that happened, because he had no idea.
+I knew that tests were good, because they make Good Code™ — I just didn't know how that happened, or why my tests were still so painful to work with!

-But since then, I’ve found that I quite like writing tests — and not because of the coverage scores, but because they can be very useful.
-And it’s been interesting trying to explore and articulate _why_ they’re useful.
-As I’ve grown better at testing, they’ve become a tool that I can use: a way of developing faster and more confidently.
+But over time, I've found better ways of writing tests, tests that are easier to write and work with.
+And once I started writing better tests, I found they also became more useful to me, and I wanted to write them more — not because of some coverage metric, but because I was getting real value out of them.

+Now, trying to articulate the "why" of testing to others, it's been interesting to explore where that value is coming from.
+The more I write tests, the more they've become another tool in my toolbox — another way of developing faster and more confidently.
 It’s like learning all the shortcuts in your IDE or editor of choice, or figuring out the underlying model behind Git: the better you can use the tool, the more useful the tool is when you’re developing.

-In this post, I want to explore how testing helps with the process of building software.
+In this post, I want to explore testing as a tool in the process of building software.
 I’m going to divide my test-writing process into two parts: testing as a tool for faster development, and testing as a tool for future refactoring.
 I’ll talk about each part individually, and then explore how the two parts work together.
 Throughout this, I want to argue that testing is not just about correctness, but also that it can be an integral part of the development and design process.

 ## Testing for Faster Development